bbauska/meta-react-basics/README.md

   alt="."
   width="60%" />
 </p>
-That's why it's important to keep assets easily and readily available to your components.
+<p>That's why it's important to keep assets easily and readily available to your components.
 A common way to do this is to add an assets folder inside of a source folder and keep all your apps assets there.
-Some assets can also be placed inside the public folder.
+Some assets can also be placed inside the public folder.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s10-d.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->